seokjoon27/tp/docs/DeveloperGuide.md

 **Use Case: Update Student Cost :**

 **Main Success Scenario (MSS):**
-1. User executes `edit INDEX pay/<amount>` to update a student’s per-lesson cost.
+1. User enters command to update a student’s per-lesson cost.
 2. System validates that the selected person is a student and that the cost format is numeric.
 3. System stores the updated cost.
-4. System displays success message: "Edited Person: <Student Name>."
+4. System displays success message
    Use case ends.

 **Extensions:**
-* 2a. `pay/` value is missing or non-numeric.
+* 2a. `pay/` value is invalid
   * 2a1.
-System shows: "Cost per lesson should be a numeric value.
-E.g pay/72.5."
+System shows error message
     Use case resumes at step 1.
 * 2b.
 Target person is a parent.
   * 2b1.
-System shows: "Cannot edit cost for a parent.
-Parent cost is derived from their linked children."
+System shows error message
     Use case resumes at step 1.

 ---